-Recent Elections: Observers considered the National Council elections on February 11 to be free and fair.
+Recent Elections: Observers considered the National Council elections in February 2018 to be free and fair.

 Participation of Women and Minorities: No laws limit the participation of women and members of minorities in the political process, and they did participate.